openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_i2cm.rst

 RX Operation
 ~~~~~~~~~~~~

-Unlike a pure write transaction, reading data from an I2C slave requires a **two-step process**:
+Unlike a pure write transaction, reading data from an I2C slave requires a **two-step process** :

 **Issuing a Read Command (via TX path) **

-Before any data can be received from external device, TX channels must be configured such that read command sequence can be fetched from L2 memory (same as described above).
+Before any data can be received from external device, TX channels must be configured such that read command sequence can be fetched from L2 memory (same as described above in Tx Operation).
 The I2C controller then performs the corresponding bus transactions, retrieving data bytes from the addressed slave device.

 **NOTE**: Without this initial TX transaction, no data will be placed on the bus by the slave.